Skip to content

 touch search.php

-1. Add the below code to search.php.
-The code in this snippet uses the pre_get_posts hook to offload both queries (e.g. not of the back-end or category type):
+1. Add the example code shown below to search.php.
+The code in this example uses the pre_get_posts hook to offload both queries (e.g. not of the back-end or category type):

 <?php